Happygamer1983/LimeOS-API/docs/source/Examples.rst

   local AccountManager = loadlib("AccountManager") -- Here we load and strore the AccountManager module local NotificationManager = loadlib("NotificationManager") -- Here we load and strore the NotificationManager module

-Now that we have acess to the functions of the FileSystem module we can modify our newly created app to have a button
+Now that we have acess to the functions of the FileSystem module we can modify our newly created app

 .. code-block:: luau